carbon-language/carbon-lang/flang/documentation/Calls.md

 1. Deallocate `VALUE` argument temporaries.
    (But don't finalize them; see 7.5.6.3(3)).
-1. Replace any assumed-shape argument data that were compacted on entry for partial contiguity for SIMD vectorization, if possibly modified across the call (never when `INTENT(IN)` or `VALUE`).
+1. Replace any assumed-shape argument data that were compacted on entry for contiguity when the data were possibly modified across the call (never when `INTENT(IN)` or `VALUE`).
 1. Identify alternate `RETURN` to caller.
 1. Marshal results.